Azure/toketi-iothubreact/README.md

 The library supports reading from a subset of [partitions](https://azure.microsoft.com/en-us/documentation/articles/event-hubs-overview), to enable the development of distributed applications.
-Consider for instance the scenario of a client application deployed to multiple nodes, where each node process independently a subset of the incoming telemetry.
+Consider for instance the scenario of a client application deployed to multiple nodes, where each node processes independently a subset of the incoming telemetry.

 ```scala